 With my Online Courses players immediately see and feel the difference.
 The key is teaching all the surfaces of the feet to control the ball.
 In this you learn how to position your feet and teach the muscle memory proper form.

 A soccer training secret

 Want a Striking/Shooting Secret?
 Don’t just go take your ball to a field and shoot on goal!
-Take it to a wall so it comes back to you and you can get 10 shots in the time you spend getting 1 shot on goal and then having to go retrieve it from the net or behind the goal if you missed.
+Instead, take it to a wall so it comes back to you.
+You can get 10 times or more the amount of shots.
+Shooting on the goal is fun, but it doesn’t allow you many reps.

 Players have to be motivated to work with the ball at home as much as they can.
 Some days it might only be 10 minutes which can equal 500 touches, but some days they will spend hours with the ball.
 At the end of the day, week and year they are getting thousands of touches to improve their skills and confidence on the ball.